bsb00004/OGP-metadata-py/README.md

 `metadata_standard` - Either `FGDC`, `MGMG`, or `MARC` (`ARCGIS` option in the works)

-`suffix` - suffix to be appended to the end of each XML file name.
-Useful if you're expecting duplicate names.
-Defaults to 'OGP'

 ### Notes
 If you want your output XML files to be pretty printed you'll need the [lxml](http://lxml.de/) module installed.
 See [this] (http://lxml.de/installation.html) page for installation directions.
 Otherwise the etree module will be used and you'll end up with a seemingly shapeless blob of XML output.
+If you're looking to incorporate the conversion into a different script, see the processFile and processListofFiles functions in the md2ogp file.
+You can use these within a script of your own, so long as you include md2ogp in your Python path.

 =======